Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 An MA plan must provide its enrollees with a level of access to Medicare-covered services that is consistent with prevailing community patterns of care.
 This can mean that in some instances, an enrollee covered under either Original Medicare or Medicare Advantage might have to travel to a provider, supplier, or facility that is geographically - distant in order to receive a Medicare-covered service.
 In such cases, the MA plan would not be required to cover travel expenses (but may elect to cover such expenses as a supplemental benefit) as long as the MA plan is referring the enrollee to providers in a manner consistent with community patterns of care.
 However, the MA plan would still be required to cover MDPP services without beneficiary cost-sharing if MDPP services are not provided in-network because there is no in-network provider.

-What should a Medicare Advantage plan do if its Evidence of Coverage (EOC) materials do not indicate that MDPP services will be available on April 1, 2018?
+What should a Medicare Advantage plan do if its Evidence of Coverage (EOC) materials do not indicate that MDPP services are to beneficiaries?

-MA plans should update their online CY 2018 EOC to include the following language:
+MA plans should update their online EOC to include the following language:

 Medicare Diabetes Prevention Program (MDPP) Expanded Model

-Beginning April 1, 2018, MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP services are covered for eligible Medicare beneficiaries under all Medicare health plans.

 The MDPP expanded model is a structured health behavior change intervention to prevent development of type 2 diabetes in individuals with an indication of prediabetes.
 It provides training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.